icapps/ios-cara/README.md

 ## Installation 💾

+## Swift Package Manager

+You can install `Cara` using the Swift Package Manager.
+This is available starting from Xcode 11.
+Just search for `icapps/ios-cara` and install it.

+## Cocoapods

 Cara is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your `Podfile`:

 ```ruby